maxabaumgarten/FireELK/README.md

 # FireELK 🔥🦌
-An ELK stack used for processing and visualizing firewall logs
+An ELK Stack deployed with TLS Security for Logs

 v.04